 I did not climb Mt Kinabalu, nor would I ever be tempted to.
 But I include it here because before visiting Sabah, it was the one thing everyone would ask: are you climbing Mt Kinabalu?

-Usually visitors plan a two-day trip with one night in-between, and you cannot do it on your own but must go through an accredited operator.
+Visitors plan a minimum of a two-day trip with one night in-between, but the recommendation is for three days and two nights, with an overnight in the highlands before the climb.
+Be aware that you cannot do it on your own but must go through an accredited operator.
 This is a good place to start.

 While you don’t need special mountain-climbing experience or gear, I understand it’s still a hard slog, so a good level of fitness is recommended to enjoy the experience!

 During the 8.8km climb, you’ll pass through lowland rainforest, montane forest, cloud forest, and picturesque meadows before hitting the granite peak.
-There are around 6000 plant species found on Mount Kinabalu (more than Europe and North America combined), so you’ll have plenty to look at to keep your mind off those aching legs.
+There are around 6000 plant species found on Mount Kinabalu, so you’ll have plenty to look at to keep your mind off those aching legs.